jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 </div>

 - **Automation of security activities:**
-  The automation of security activities within the DevSecOps methodology is crucial to avoid undermining the purpose of the DevOps approach of injecting speed.
+  To automate tools and processes related to security within the DevSecOps methodology is crucial to avoid undermining the purpose of the DevOps approach of injecting speed.